Peaceful Yard

 What about opossums and ticks?

 Field and Stream reported on a single paper by a mathematician claiming to have disproven the conventional wisdom that opossums kill ticks.
 In an area with a tick infestation, you could expect opossums, which efficiently remove ticks through grooming, to function like tick tubes for reducing population, though not for breaking the link to the white-footed mouse vector.
 In any event, an animals contribution to the ecosystem is much bigger than preventing Lyme disease.
-Opossums were benign creatures benneficial to humans long before that disease emerged.
-And being benneficial to humans in not a criterion for being allowed to exist.
+Opossums were benign creatures beneficial to humans long before that disease emerged.
+And being beneficial to humans in not a criterion for being allowed to exist.

 Rats move farther but are city dwellers.
 They don't have what it takes to live off the land.